wjassim/WARP-Q/README.md

         - MOS: subjective score (optinal, for plotting only)

-        - Codec: type of speech codec for the test speech (optinal, for plotting only)
+        - Codec: type of speech codec (optinal, for plotting only)

 Output: